pokepark/PokemonRaidBot/README.md

 ## Command: /delete

 Delete an existing raid poll.
-With this command you can delete a raid poll from telegram and the database.
+With this command you can delete a raid poll from Telegram and the database.
 Use with care!

 Based on your access to the bot, you may can only delete raid polls you created yourself and cannot delete raid polls from other bot users.